DevExpress/devextreme-documentation/concepts/Common/Accessibility/Section 508/40 Section 1194.41 Information, Documentation and Support.md

     <tr>
         <td>(b) End-users shall have access to a description of the accessibility and compatibility features of products in alternate formats or alternate methods upon request, at no additional charge.</td>
         <td>Not Supported</td>
-        <td>The information about DevExtreme widgets’ accessibility and compatibility features is available only in digital format online.</td>
+        <td>The information about DevExtreme UI components’ accessibility and compatibility features is available only in digital format online.</td>
     </tr>
     <tr>
         <td>(c) Support services for products shall accommodate the communication needs of end-users with disabilities.</td>